mrchenguozheng/my-portfolio-nextjs-decapcms/public/content/posts/building-a-markdown-blog-in-next-js-with-decap-cms-a-comprehensive-guide.md

 export default CMSPage;
 ```

-We export the component `CMSPage`, making it available for use in other parts of our Next.js application.
+We export the `CMSPage` component, making it available for use in other parts of our Next.js application.

 ## 3.2 Start Your local server